andrewcooke/Stupid.jl/README.md

 the internal counter, which is known anyway).
 Following text can then be decypted directly.

-A practical example might be the encryption of a web page that displays user-supplied data (like a name or comment).
+A practical example is the encryption of a web page that displays user-supplied data (like a name or comment).

 The fragment is a counter (modulo 0xff) that mirrors the counter in the cipher state.